amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 modulus Polar {r, _} → r
 ```

 The `id` function defined below is an example of a uni-clause function.
-Although there is but one clause here, we nevertheless use the indented begin-clause symbol `|`, for visual consistency of function definitions.
+Although there is but one clause here, we nevertheless use the begin-clause symbol `|`, for visual consistency of function definitions.

 ```
 id : 𝛼 → 𝛼
   | x → x
 ```

-We could, of course, shorten this code like this, and the type system would infer its type as $𝛼 \to \alpha$.
+Here, too, we could shorten this code like this, and the type system would infer its type as $𝛼 \to \alpha$.

 ```
 id x → x